Online (Live from Tokyo)

 See below for recording

-Yasuhiro and Istvan will discuss a number of topics connected to the central theme of ‘Instinct’ in Midgley's work including “Beast and Man” and “Science and Poetry”.
+The discussion covers a number of topics connected to the central theme of ‘Instinct’ in Midgley's work including “Beast and Man” and “Science and Poetry”, with audience joining the conversation from around the globe.

-The conversation will be accompanied by the release of an electronic volume.
-This little booklet will contain Yasuhiro's and Istvan's letters exchanged in preparation for the event, and a cycle of Yasuhiro's poems prompted by Mary's work.
+The conversation is accompanied by the release of an electronic volume.
+A booklet containing Yasuhiro's and Istvan's letters exchanged in preparation for the event, and a cycle of Yasuhiro's poems prompted by Mary's work.
+Download this booklet (in English) in the right hand column of this page.

 The Biscuit Tin is now in lockdown in Tokyo and will carry on with its journey when it is safe.
 In the meantime our philosophers are reflecting on what we can learn from Midgley's writings during this time of Covid.
 Their reflections show how Midgley's thought can help us to make sense of this crisis and to navigate in an uncertain environmental and political future.